-optimising supply chains - reconciling heterogeneous information management and delivery frameworks across levels of governments in Australia and New Zealand to increase efficiency and address data quality issues at various stages in the information supply chain.
+optimising supply chains – reconciling heterogeneous information management and delivery frameworks across levels of governments in Australia and New Zealand to increase efficiency and address data quality issues at various stages in the information supply chain.

-demand driven products - If foundation data is to serve a wider range of functions, design of products must be demand driven to explicitly meet current and future end user needs.
+demand driven products – for foundation data to serve a wider range of functions, design of products must be demand driven to explicitly meet current and future end user needs.

-Many of these challenges are socio-technical in nature and require changes to work practices, collaboration arrangements, and organisational culture to support the adoption of technical solutions, for example, through processes, methods and conformance initiatives.
-Analogous issues and challenges exist in the broader (non-geospatial) information industry which can provide valuable lessons to the FSDF.
+Many of these challenges are socio-technical in nature and require changes to work practices, collaboration arrangements, and organisational culture to support the adoption of technical solutions, through for example, processes, methods and conformance initiatives.
+Analogous issues and challenges exist in the broader (non-geospatial) information industry that can provide valuable lessons to the FSDF.

 Drivers for change

 The open data agenda has provided significant drivers for increasing access to geospatial data.
-However, this is not sufficient to address the challenge faced by the geospatial community related to the coherence of the geospatial data ecosystem, as the onus is on the user community to wrangle data for use.
+However, this is insufficient to address the challenge faced by the geospatial community related to the coherence of the geospatial data ecosystem, as the onus is on the user community to wrangle data for use.

 In practice, most integration is done by the user, privately, with little attention to reproducibility or provenance recording.
 This approach can be characterized as “point to point solutions” that are brittle and do not scale.
 However, there is an increasing recognition of the need to address this challenge holistically at source and at scale.
-This is in fact one of the key drivers of the FSDF.
-Section 2 of this report provides an analysis of supply chains.
+This is one of the key drivers of the FSDF.
+Section 2 of this report provides an analysis of the FSDF supply chains.

 In addition, many organisations recognise the significant challenges they face in effective management, delivery and use of geospatial data.
 These include:

-demands on government organisations to be more responsive, outward facing, service oriented providing improved services of government industry and citizens.
+the demands on government organisations to be more responsive, outward facing, and service oriented to provide improved services to government, industry and citizens.

 the need to meet high expectations for timely, ubiquitous data delivered across multiple online platforms.

-leveraging emerging information and technology paradigms for online data delivery.
+use of emerging information and technology paradigms for online data delivery.

-handling enormous increasing volumes and variety of data including traditional remote sensed topographic mapping data, sensor data, and crowd sourced geospatial data.
+handling increasing volumes and variety of data, including remote sensed topographic mapping data, sensor data, and crowd sourced geospatial data.

 challenges to the use of authoritative data posed by data provided by industry and ‘the crowd’.

-achieving efficiency in government in the face of shrinking budgets.
+achieving efficiency in government.

-Addressing these challenges strong can provide strong drivers for change.
-More broadly, there are strong drivers for Government to lead by example and implement ICT reforms that enable the digital economy.
+Addressing these challenges provide strong drivers for change.
+More broadly, there are arguments for Government to lead by example and implement Information and communications technology (ICT) reforms that enable the digital economy.

 Blockers for change